tembo-io/pgmq/UPDATING.md

 ALTER EXTENSION pgmq UPDATE
 ```

-If successfull, pgmq is updated!
+If successful, pgmq is updated!

 #### When building from source (pre-1.3.0)